The Emerging Trends of Multi-Label Learning: Statistical Multi-label Learning

-As mentioned above, by exploiting the sparsity of the data, some XMLC methods are developed with $l_1$ regularization, such as PD-Sparse \cite{DBLP:conf/icml/YenHRZD16} and SLEEC \cite{DBLP:conf/nips/BhatiaJKVJ15}.
-However, $l_1$ regularization suffers two major limitations: 1) \cite{HuiZou2006,ZhangandHuangJ2008,ZhangJ2010} show that the $l_1$ penalty introduces a bias into the resulting estimator, which compromises the estimation accuracy.
-2) \cite{JianqingFanandRunzeLiJ2001} has argued that the oracle property does not hold for $l_1$ penalty.
-To address these issues, \cite{DBLP:conf/icml/LiuS19} presents a unified framework for SLEEC with nonconvex penalty, such as smoothly clipped absolute deviation (SCAD) penalty \cite{JianqingFanandRunzeLiJ2001} and minimax concave penalty (MCP) \cite{ZhangJ2010}, which have recently attracted much attention because they can eliminate the estimation bias and attain attractive statistical properties.
+As mentioned above, several XMLC methods, such as PD-Sparse \cite{DBLP:conf/icml/YenHRZD16} and SLEEC \cite{DBLP:conf/NeurIPS/BhatiaJKVJ15}, use $\ell_1$ regularization to exploit the sparsity of the data.
+However, $\ell_1$ regularization suffers two major limitations: 1) \cite{HuiZou2006,ZhangandHuangJ2008,ZhangJ2010} show that the $\ell_1$ regularization produces a bias into the resulting estimator, and harms the estimation accuracy.
+2) \cite{JianqingFanandRunzeLiJ2001} proves that the oracle property does not hold for $\ell_1$ regularization.
+To address these issues, \cite{DBLP:conf/icml/LiuS19} proposes a unified framework for SLEEC with nonconvex penalty, such as minimax concave penalty (MCP) \cite{ZhangJ2010} and smoothly clipped absolute deviation (SCAD) penalty \cite{JianqingFanandRunzeLiJ2001}, which have recently attracted much attention because they can eliminate the estimation bias and attain attractive statistical properties.
 Theoretically, they show that their proposed estimator enjoys oracle property, which performs as well as if the underlying model were known beforehand, as well as attains a desirable statistical convergence rate of $\mathcal{O}(\frac{\sigma \sqrt{\varpi} +\sqrt{s^*}}{\mu\sqrt{n}} )$, where $\sigma,\varpi, \mu$ are positive constants, $n$ is the sample size and $s^*$ denotes the cardinality of the true support of underlying model.
 Considering the magnitude of the entries in the underlying model, they can achieve a refined convergence rate of $\mathcal{O}(\frac{\sqrt{s^*}}{\mu\sqrt{n}} )$ under suitable conditions.
 This paper could inspire the community to bring more powerful statistical penalty method and theory into MLC.